axsh/bashsteps/doc/intro-to-core.md

 Now the script has been enhanced by both splitting it into steps and by including code that can test whether the step has been done.
-With The above minimal framework, however, the functionality of the script is still unchanged.
+With the above minimal framework, however, the functionality of the script is still unchanged.

 To start getting benefits, here is a still-quite-simple framework